Assad: Syria won't stop fight against "terrorists"

 ASSAULT

-In Deir al-Zor, a resident said on Monday 65 people had been killed since tanks and armored vehicles barreled into the city, 400 km (250 miles) northeast of Damascus on Sunday.
+In Deir al-Zor, a resident said on Monday 65 people had been killed since tanks and armoured vehicles barrelled into the city, 400 km (250 miles) northeast of Damascus on Sunday.

 The British-based Syrian Observatory of Human Rights said among the dead were a mother and her two children, an elderly woman and a girl.
 Syria has expelled most independent media since the revolt began, making it hard to confirm accounts.